H3AR7B3A7/BestPractices/Relational Databases.md

 ROLLBACK TRAN
 ```
 We can change ‘rollback’ to a commit when we know the right number of rows are affected.

+## Indexes

+*Indexes allow your database to seek for values instead of scanning for them, which can drastically speed up statements using the WHERE clause.
+The drawback is that updating indexes can slow down the entirety of the database.
+Indexes can increase the overall performance of our database, when used correctly.*
+- Unique clustered index
+- Clustered index
+- Non – clustered index